-The top guns for BHP Billiton Petroleum and Southwestern Energy Co. and Tudor, Pickering, Holt & Co.
-(TPH), shared a panel in Houston earlier this month at the World Shale Oil & Gas Summit organized by the CWC Group.
+The top guns for BHP Billiton Petroleum and Southwestern Energy Co., as well as energy consultant Tudor, Pickering, Holt & Co.
+(TPH), shared a panel in Houston last Wednesday at the World Shale Oil & Gas Summit organized by the CWC Group.

 Drillers have cracked the code to open up tight rock and sand in a matter of days instead of weeks, but they’ve yet to figure out a way to do it cost effectively and efficiently without water, said executives.

 Hydraulic fracturing (fracking), the key that opened the shales, requires a lot of water, which is more often than not still transported to a well site by truck, said Southwestern Energy Co.
 CEO Steve Mueller.
 The costs of just transporting the water to the site — before drilling begins — are enormous.

 A typical Marcellus Shale well costs Southwestern an estimated $6 million, he said.
 Of that, “about $1.5 million is just moving water on that well.
 So if you could actually get rid of that, then you’d save quite a bit of money.”

 Yes, technologies are available that don’t require water to frack.
 Calgary’s Gasfrac Energy Services Inc., for instance, markets a proprietary waterless fracking stimulation system that uses gelled liquefied propane gas that can be recycled (see Shale Daily, Sept.
 12).
 Gasfrac officials have admitted that the higher costs have prevented easy entry into the marketplace.